 Being a SAHM (stay at home mom) for the last three months has taught me so much.
 It’s taught me that one cup of coffee can be reheated 23 times throughout the day and still taste decent.
 That if you’re lucky, you will get to shower maybe two or three times a week.

 It’s taught me all of the songs on Word Party and Little Baby Bum.
-And unfortunately, I’ve learned that sometimes exercise can take a backseat to caring for a baby.
+And unfortunately, I’ve learned that sometimes staying active as a stay at home mom can take a backseat to caring for a baby.

 Before and during pregnancy, up until giving birth, I was pretty active.
 I went to the gym at least three times a week.
 My husband and I would go on hikes almost every weekend.